Visitor’s visa and residence permit

 A visitor's visa allows you to stay in Norway or other Schengen countries for up to 90 days over a period of 180 days.
 A residence permit gives you the opportunity to work in Norway and to stay for more than 90 days.

-To limit the risk of transmitting the significantly more contagious variant of the coronavirus, the Norwegian Government has imposed strict entry rules.
 As a main rule only foreigners residing in Norway can enter Norway, as well as all Norwegian citizens (regardless of where they live).
-There are some exceptions to this general rule.